christian-thone/sticky-cards-react/README.md

-# Sitcky-Cards.. but in react
+# Sticky-Cards.. but in react

 HTML and CSS (but react) to make a scrollable cardstack